About Large Meeting

 - Registration: Displays a list of registrants and their registration details.

-- Polling: Displays each attendee’s poll result.
+- Polling: Displays each participant’s poll result.

 These reports can be exported in a .CSV format for further analysis.

-Webinar Best Practices
+Large Meeting Best Practices

 See the Large Meeting Best Practices and Resources for great tips and tricks to set up and run your Large Meeting with ease.